DBC-SF/mentorship-wiki/sessions.md

 #### Phasely Scheduling:

+### Current SF Mentor Calendar is void and will be removed as of 5/1/2016.

 - Week 3 of the prior phase, all Mentors will choose from premade appointment slots for the upcoming phase.
 - Selection of available slots is conducted over 3 rounds at times listed below.
 - The first two rounds selections are limited to __5 hours per Mentor per week__ excluding preassigned slots.
 Additional hours can be picked up in the final round.